x43x61x69/HITCON-Badge/README.md

 - You might be able to catch some Pikachu if you were lucky.
   - You might be rewarded if you happen to catch the most.
   - Sharing your capture results with others will be disqualified.
+  - If you encountered any error, it's (usually) because the signal to the source is too weak.

 ### Key Submission